ebacala/pokeemerald/README.md

 * Don't reset pushable boulders when moving around the map
 * No more need of the fishing rhythm game
 * Allow running indoors
+* Not showing dex entries until getting the POKéDEX

 #### IVs/EVs